masabumair023/ChatGPT-Prompt-Engineering-for-developers/README.md

 openai.api_key  = os.getenv('OPENAI_API_KEY')
 ```
 <br>
-This is a recommended method as in this way there is no chance of exposing your OpenAI API key to the world.<br>
+This is a recommended method as in this way there is no chance of exposing your OpenAI API key to the world.<br><br>
 An alternate way is to directly configure the key as:

 ```python